MDrapchaty/URL-Shortener/README.md

 ```
 ## **Debug Tool**

-By creating an Environment variable of ` DEBUG=true ` on your local machine, you will turn on the debbuger which will create a detailed log for all route activity in the `logs` folder.
+If you would to use the debug tool to create detailed logs for all your API's and database connection settings install and see documentation for [drapdebug](https://github.com/MDrapchaty/drapdebug)

 ## **Unit Testing** ##